 Where Adventure Meets Opportunity

 The Oregon Coast’s largest city is geared for growth.
 Against the lush backdrop of Oregon’s largest coastal estuary, the Bay’s deep-draft port is an inviting gateway to the Pacific.
 Coos Bay is the regional commercial and retail center, boasting the coast’s most advanced medical facilities, an outstanding community college, rich cultural and recreation resources, and a welcoming environment for business development.
 Whether you’re already in business or you want to start one, the City of Coos Bay is here to help.
 Our friendly, knowledgeable staff will guide you through the permits and inspections and help you find resources to build your success.
-Give us a call at 541-269-8918 or stop by the Community Development Department at City Hall.
+Give us a call at 541-269-8918 or stop by the Public Works and Community Development Department at City Hall.
 Let’s build the future together!

 Most Requested Forms